Mickey’s Very Merry Christmas Party

 Your party ticket lets you enter Magic Kingdom at 4pm even though the event doesn’t officially start until 7pm.
 This is a great time to do some of the less popular attractions or a couple big rides so that you can focus more on party-specific items at 7pm.

-2019 is the first year that Magic Kingdom is doing Holiday Party ride overlays.
-Disney announce unique ride experiences for the Tomorrowland Speedway, Space Mountain, the Laugh Floor and the Mad Tea Party.
+2019 is the first year that Magic Kingdom is doing multiple Holiday Party ride overlays.
+The unique ride experiences for the Tomorrowland Speedway, Space Mountain, the Laugh Floor, and the Mad Tea Party.
 Most of these overlays include special holiday music and special decorations.
-For us, if you want to do some rides, the only rides worth to focus on are those that have a special overlay.
-Since these ride overlays are new, we cannot yet say how good they will be.
+For us, if you want to do rides, focus on are those that have a special overlay.
+We rode both Space Mountain and the Tomorrowland Speedway.
+We thought Space Mountain was much better than the Speedway.
+If you are prone to seizures, do not ride.
+The line for Space Mountain can get long during the party, we recommend doing it towards the end of the night.

 The Jungle Cruise transforms into the Jingle Cruise for the holiday season.
 The holiday theme for Jingle Cruise is available during non-party hours as well.
 We think Jingle Cruise is fun, but during the party we focus on rides with party-specific overlays, characters, cookies, and entertainment during the party.